 Panasonic's 2020 TV overview

 Panasonic aims its high-end TVs at people who like to tweak the picture settings.
-But even before you get your hands on a HZ2000, it's already been tuned by Hollywood's best and brightest to make it a TV that does justice to a filmmaker's original vision.
+But even before you get your hands on a HZ2000, it will already have been tuned to make it a TV that does justice to a filmmaker's original vision.

-It means that even if you want the best picture with zero fuss, the HZ2000 should deliver.
-For those who do want to tinker, it offers a range of options including being able to adjust the look of Dolby Vision HDR content; something no other TV can do.
+It means that if you want the best picture with zero fuss, the HZ2000 should deliver.
+For those who want to tinker, it offers a range of options, including being able to adjust the look of Dolby Vision HDR content.
+This is something no other TV can do.

 Dolby Vision IQ and Filmmaker Mode are included, too.

-Backlit TVs, such as LCD models, are generally brighter than OLEDs, but the Panasonic says the HZ2000 will be 20% brighter than rival models.
+Backlit TVs, such as LCD models, are generally brighter than OLEDs, but Panasonic says the HZ2000 OLEDs will be 20% brighter than rival models.